ASaiM/hmp_mock_tests/doc/report/report.md

     \label{family_abundances}
 \end{figure}

 As the most precise taxomic level for *EBI metagenomics* is family (Figure \ref{ebi_taxonomy}), further comparisons focus on this level (Figure \ref{family_abundances}).
 Similarly to previous observations on raw ASaiM results, families with mapping-based abundance smaller than 0.1\% are found neither with ASaiM nor with *EBI metagenomics* (Figure \ref{family_abundances}).

+Listeriaceae family is detected with *EBI metagenomics* but not with ASaiM.
+The expected abundance for this family is close to the 0.1\% threshold. *EBI metagenomics* seems then better to detect families with expected low abundance for which exp than ASaiM, at least for Listeriaceae family (Figure \ref{family_abundances}).

-Nonetheless, the detection threshold seems slightly smaller for *EBI metagenomics*: for SRR072232, Listeriaceae family is detected with *EBI metagenomics* and not with ASaiM framework (Figure \ref{family_abundances}).
-On the other hand, Bacillaceae and Debaryomycetaceae families are not found with *EBI metagenomics* for both datasets (Figure \ref{family_abundances}), despite mapping-based abundance higher than 0.1\%.
-Used databases may be then incomplete regarding some phylogenetic markers, particularly the ones corresponding to missing families.
+On the other hand, both Bacillaceae and Debaryomycetaceae families are not found with *EBI metagenomics* for both datasets (Figure \ref{family_abundances}), despite mapping-based abundance higher than 0.1\%.
+Bacillaceae and Debaryomycetaceae are the families corresponding respectively to *Bacillus cereus thuringiensis* and *Candida albicans* species.
+Both species are either not found or hardly found with ASaiM (Figure \ref{species_abundances}) because of few phylogenetic markers for these species in *MetaPhlAn2* database.
+Similarly, the used databases in *EBI metagenomics* may be incomplete regarding phylogenetic markers for the missing families.

-Variations in observed abundances for *EBI metagenomics* or ASaiM framework correspond to variations in mapping-based abundances (Figure \ref{family_abundances}): small observed abundances for small mapping-based abundances and high observed abundances for high mapping-based abundances.
+Variations in observed abundances for *EBI metagenomics* or ASaiM framework correspond to variations in mapping-based abundances (Figure \ref{family_abundances}).
 For a broader comparison, Bray-Curtis dissimilarity scores are computed on relative abundances of families (Table \ref{taxo_distances}, Figure \ref{family_pcoa}).
 With Bray-Curtis dissimilarity scores close to 0 (Table \ref{taxo_distances}), communities based on mapping, *EBI metagenomics* results or ASaiM framework results have then similar family compositions.
-Small differences are observed. *EBI metagenomics* results on family relative abundances are closer to expected abundances than ASaiM framework results are for SRR072232 (Figure \ref{family_pcoa}).
-This observation does not hold for SRR072233 (Figure \ref{family_pcoa}).
+Bray-Curtis dissimilarity scores are close to 0, small differences are then observed with the different tools.
+For both datasets, *EBI metagenomics* results on family relative abundances are closer to expected abundances than ASaiM framework results (Table \ref{taxo_distances}).
+But the differences are small, particularly for SRR072233 datasets, and the scores are close to 0 (Table \ref{taxo_distances}).

 \begin{table}[h!]
 \centering